rclone/rclone/docs/content/docs.md

 Will copy the contents of `oldbucket` to `newbucket` without downloading and re-uploading.

-Remotes which don't support server side copy **will** download and re-upload in this case.
+Remotes which don't support server-side copy **will** download and re-upload in this case.

 Server side copies are used with `sync` and `copy` and will be identified in the log when using the `-v` flag.
-The `move` command may also use them if remote doesn't support server side move directly.
+The `move` command may also use them if remote doesn't support server-side move directly.
-This is done by issuing a server side copy then a delete which is much quicker than a download and re-upload.
+This is done by issuing a server-side copy then a delete which is much quicker than a download and re-upload.

 Server side copies will only be attempted if the remote names are the